dortania/dortania.github.io/_posts/2020-10-13-bigsur-new.md

 As many in the community have seen, a new bootloader popped up back in April 2019 called [OpenCore](https://github.com/acidanthera/OpenCorePkg).
 This bootloader was made by the same people behind projects such as [Lilu](https://github.com/acidanthera/Lilu), [WhateverGreen](https://github.com/acidanthera/WhateverGreen), [AppleALC](https://github.com/acidanthera/AppleALC) and many other extremely important utilities for the hackintosh community.
 OpenCore's design had been properly thought out with security auditing and proper road mapping laid down, it was clear that this was to be the next stage of hackintoshing for the years we have left with x86.

 And now lets bring this back to the old crowd favorite, [Clover](https://github.com/CloverHackyColor/CloverBootloader/).
 Clover has been having a rough time of recent both with the community and stability wise, with many devs jumping ship to OpenCore and Clover's stability breaking more and more with C++ rewrites, it was clear Clover was on its last legs.
 Interestingly enough, the community didn't want Clover to die, similarly to how Chameleon lived on through Enoch.
-And thus, we now have the [Clover OpenCore integration project](https://github.com/CloverHackyColor/CloverBootloader/tree/opencore_integration).
+And thus, we now have the [Clover OpenCore integration project](https://github.com/CloverHackyColor/CloverBootloader/tree/opencore_integration)(Now merged into Master with r5123+).

 The goal is to combine OpenCore into Clover allowing the project to live a bit longer, as Clover's current state can no longer boot macOS Big Sur or older versions of OS X such as 10.6.
 As of writing, this project seems to be a bit confusing as there seems to be little reason to actually support Clover.
 Many of Clover's properties have [feature-parity in OpenCore](https://github.com/dortania/OpenCore-Install-Guide/tree/master/clover-conversion) and trying to combine both C++ and C ruins many of the features and benefits either languages provide.
+The only feature OpenCore does not support is macOS-only ACPI injection, however the reasoning is covered here: [Does OpenCore always inject SMBIOS and ACPI data into other OSes?](https://dortania.github.io/OpenCore-Install-Guide/why-oc.html#does-opencore-always-inject-smbios-and-acpi-data-into-other-oses)

 ## Death of x86 and the future of Hackintoshing